 Oktoberfest is celebrated every fall from approximately mid-September until early October.
 Oktoberfest season starts in September because its final day typically has a fixed spot on the calendar.
-The event has been celebrated in Germany, and especially in Bavaria, since 1810.
-That year, what started as prenuptial festivities for a royal wedding, turned out to be so popular that the local folk decided to recreate the fun the following year.
+The event has been celebrated in Germany—and especially in Bavaria—since 1810, when what started as prenuptial festivities for a royal wedding turned out to be so popular that the local folks decided to recreate the joy the following year.

-Oktoberfest in the USA roughly follows the same calendar as the one in Germany, and includes lots of beer drinking, oompah bands, and gobbling down German food like bratwurst and knockwurst.
-Does that sound like a fun time to you?
-If you said "Jawohl!"
-(German for an emphatic "yes"), take a look at the following list of the most popular places to celebrate Oktoberfest across the USA.
+Oktoberfest in the United States roughly follows the same calendar as the one in Germany, and includes lots of beer drinking, bands playing oompah (deep brass instruments), and German food like bratwurst and knockwurst.

-More than half a million revelers visit Cincinnati each year for Oktoberfest, making it the largest Oktoberfest in the United States.
-In fact, Oktoberfest Zinzinnati is the second largest Oktoberfest in the world after the one in Munich.
-In addition to seven stages of music and more than 200 food items for sale from various vendors, Oktoberfest Zinzinnati is overflowing with beer.
-According to organizers "more than 800 barrels of beer, or 1.6 million ounces, are consumed each year at Oktoberfest, the approximate capacity of a small microbrewery."
+More than half a million revelers visit Cincinnati, Ohio, each year for Oktoberfest, making it the largest in the U.S. In fact, Oktoberfest Zinzinnati is the second largest Oktoberfest in the world after the one in Munich.
+In addition to many stages of music and more than 200 food items for sale from various vendors, Oktoberfest Zinzinnati is overflowing with more than 100 varieties of the beloved beverage beer.
+The event has also become known for featuring the "World's Largest Chicken Dance."

 Who can forget Ferris Bueller singing "Danke Schön" on a float at the German heritage parade in the film "Ferris Bueller's Day Off," filmed mainly in Chicago, Illinois?
 Indeed, German roots run deep in Chicago, which makes it one of the best places in the country for Oktoberfest revelry.
-Get your beers and brats at these great Chicago Oktoberfest events, one of the most popular being Oktoberfest Chicago at St. Alphonsus Church.
+Get your beers and brats at a handful of great Chicago Oktoberfest events, one of the most popular being Oktoberfest Chicago at St. Alphonsus Church.

 German heritage is very prevalent in Western Pennsylvania, so it's fitting that the Pittsburgh area has a couple of Oktoberfest events worth checking out.
-The best known Pittsburgh area Oktoberfest festivals include the Pennsylvania Bavarian Oktoberfest, which has about 60,000 attendees and over 20 years of history, and the Penn Brewery Oktoberfest.
-Pittsburgh's Penn Brewery hosts this event in its biergarten and brews a special Oktoberfest beer for the occasion.
+The best known Pittsburgh area Oktoberfest festivals include the Pennsylvania Bavarian Oktoberfest, which has about 60,000 attendees and over 20 years of history, and the Penn Brewery Oktoberfest in its biergarten, with a special Oktoberfest beer brewed for the occasion.

-If there's an event that revolves around drinking, you can be sure that New Orleans will be up for celebrating.
-While New Orleans is not known for its Germanic culture, there are many pubs, clubs, and beer gardens where you can celebrate Oktoberfest in New Orleans.
-The biggest of these celebrations is at the Deutsches Haus, which celebrates with plenty of beer, schnapps, and chicken dancing.
+If there's an event that revolves around drinking, you can be sure that New Orleans, Louisiana, will be up for celebrating.
+While New Orleans is not known for its Germanic culture, there are many pubs, clubs, and beer gardens where you can honor Oktoberfest in New Orleans.
+The biggest of these celebrations is at the Deutsches Haus, which celebrates for three weekends with plenty of beer, dachshund races, and chicken dancing.

-Phoenix is still hot in September—a perfect excuse to have a beer or three!
+Phoenix, Arizona, is still hot in September—a perfect excuse to have a beer or three!
 There are many different places to celebrate Oktoberfest in Phoenix and take in the beer, bands, and wienerschnitzel.
 In downtown Tempe, Four Peaks Oktoberfest offers many stages of live entertainment from polka to live bands.

 Fun celebrations of beer and food are to be found at several Oktoberfest events in the Reno/Tahoe area.
-Take in a Reno Pops concert of polka and waltzes or compete in the Oktoberfest Games at Squaw Valley.
+Take in a concert by a 20-piece Bavarian band or compete in the Oktoberfest Games at Squaw Valley.
 Typical games include beer barrel rolling competitions and a bratwurst toss.

 The great state of Texas has a little bit of everything, including several German communities, some of which still speak Texas German.
-For Oktoberfest activities, the best places to visit are New Braunfels, where the 10-day Wurstfest attracts approximately 100,000 visitors annually and Fredericksburg Oktoberfest, a weekend-long celebration of German heritage, food, music, and art in Texas's most famous German settlement.
-Additional Texas Oktoberfest ideas can be found in the "Texas" link in the header of this section.
+For Oktoberfest activities, the best places to visit are New Braunfels, where the 10-day Wurstfest attracts approximately 100,000 visitors annually, and Fredericksburg Oktoberfest, a weekend-long celebration of German heritage, food, music, and art in the state's most famous German settlement.

-Washington, Oregon, and Idaho are splendid in the fall, perfect for donning lederhosen and enjoying German beer.
-Take a look at this round-up for some of the best known Oktoberfest celebrations in the Pacific Northwest are worth the trip, including the large Leavenworth, Washington, event that spans three weekends of festivities at four different venues.
+Washington, Oregon, and Idaho are splendid in the fall, perfect for donning lederhosen (leather breeches) and enjoying German beer.
+Some of the best known Oktoberfest celebrations in the Pacific Northwest are worth the trip, including the large Leavenworth, Washington, event that spans three weekends of festivities at four different venues.